React Native vs Ionic: Which Framework is best and Why?

 Here’s the fun “thing” about working in a service industry, you get to play a lot around diverse technologies.
-That’s real fun!
-In a blog post before, we took a shot at Xamarin vs Ionic.
-With this blog post, I will try to differentiate between React Native and Ionic as competing platforms for building non-native apps.
+In the previous blog, we explored Xamarin vs Ionic.
+In this blog post, we will try to understand the differences between React Native vs Ionic as competing platforms for building non-native apps.

 Before we dive deep into details of our “React Native VS Ionic” and actually point out the differences between the two, let’s first understand how these frameworks work under the hood.

-Note: In most cases, what I said above stands true, but you should reference this article on React native performance to get a better idea of when the problems could elongate.
+Note: In most cases, the above statement stands true, but you should refer to this article on React native performance to get a better idea of when the problems could worsen.

 Let’s now look at these frameworks from a technology stack’s point of view.

 The ionic stack is comprised of three main layers:

 One major function of the framework is to provide user interface components that are not existing in the ecosystem of web application development.